 While the correction was swift and dramatic, it was long overdue, and market fundamentals remain strong for the time being.
 Long-term Treasurys did not perform well during the first quarter, being completely overlooked as a safe-haven asset.
 They fell almost 4% as interest rates rose.
-Gold, which responded less to the market sell-off than to increased expectations for inflation, rose 1.7% by the end of March.
+Additionally, gold saw very little response to the market sell-off, responding more to increased expected inflation, rising 1.7% by the end of March.